Futakuchi Forest Road (view of the Yamagata side)

 This gate is located on the border between Yamagata and Miyagi prefectures.
 From here, you will enter Miyagi prefecture and head down a slope

-If you go down the pass, you will find an observation deck on the Miyagi side.
+As you descend the mountain pass,you'll find an observation deck on the Miyagi Prefecture side.

 Futakuchi Forest Road (view from the Miyagi side)